pr2database/EukRef-workshop-2023/README.md

 Files are in directory `exports`.
 There is a sub-directory for each taxonomic group.

-Please note that there are two types of sequecnes \* Sequences that have been annotated in PR2 and that are part of the released database \* Sequences that are not part of PR2 and that have been annotated automatically using the naive Bayes assignment as implemented in dada2 R package.
+Please note that there are two types of sequences:

+- Sequences that have been annotated in PR2 and that are part of the released database
+- Sequences that are not part of PR2 and that have been annotated automatically using the naive Bayes assignment as implemented in dada2 R package.
 The database used for assignment is PR2 version 5.0.1.

 There are 3 files: